Seeking legal help

 - legal action in any court or tribunal

-- matters that could conflict with the Australian Government or any of its agencies’ interests—such as Commonwealth funding agreements, Indigenous land use agreements, township leases or other contractual arrangements, or any dispute that involves the Australian Government or any of its agencies.
+- any matter that potentially conflicts with the Australian Government's or any of its agencies’ interests—such as Commonwealth funding agreements, Indigenous land use agreements, township leases or other contractual arrangements, or any dispute that involves the Australian Government or any of its agencies.

-Sometimes a LawHelp lawyer will not be able to give advice because of a conflict or other issues.
-This will depend on the individual application.
+Sometimes a LawHelp lawyer will be unable to give advice because of a conflict of interest or other issue.

 In exceptional circumstances, LawHelp’s assessment panel can still approve an application for legal help if it is not within the guidelines.
 All decisions by the assessment panel are final.